Skip to main content

 On Friday the Government’s response to the House of Commons Work and Pensions Committee’s second report on the Cost of Living was published.
 In July, the Committee reported that the cost of living crises “has laid bare” “long standing problems with the UK’s social security system” and that the “crisis is impacting heavily on those already most vulnerable.”
 In that report, the Committee recommended the DWP engage with other organisations to ensure those entitled to benefits were aware of them and could access them.

 The Government stated it uses a range of ‘advertising’ methods to reach people, referring to additional digital media use, including YouTube videos.
 There was no indication however, that the Government was keen to engage with organisations that have connections with potential benefit claimants, nor to target their ‘advertising’ at previously identified vulnerable groups who continue to fall through the social security safety net.
-As the Joseph Rowntree Foundation report highlighted in May 2022, claimant’s often feel like they “wouldn’t even know where to start to apply for [certain benefits and additional grants]
+As the Joseph Rowntree Foundation report highlighted in May 2022, claimant’s often feel like they “wouldn’t even know where to start to apply for [certain benefits and additional grants]…Of course [the DWP] don’t tell us this information, the government announces it, then goes ha, you have to go find it yourself!

 The Government’s response referred to the GOV.UK website, where information is available about benefits and the practicalities of claiming them.
 Indeed, useful basic information is available on GOV.UK regarding most UK benefits.
 However, the website rarely covers exceptions to the standard rules, nor meaningfully signposts to other sources of advice.
 The links to independent benefit calculators are helpful but there is no guarantee that an individual searching for information will find the best advice agency for their circumstances.